-By far the most important and difficult choice you will have to make when building a Cafe Racer is the selection of a donor bike.
+So you’ve decided you want to build a cafe racer.
+The most important and difficult choice you will have to make is choosing a donor bike.
 Back in the fifties, Cafe Racers were a kind of Frankenstein creation, using 2 bikes to make one, pairing the most powerful engine with the best performing frame and suspension set up.
-These days motorcycles have benefited from decades of racing development and technological advancements which means such transplants aren’t necessary (but not out of the question) so the whole process has become a lot simpler.
-Building a Cafe Racer from a modern bike is more about removing unnecessary clutter, dropping weight, improving handling and unlocking potential horsepower and of course, some classic styling modifications.
+Over the years motorcycles benefited from decades of racing development and technological advancements.
+As a result, such transplants are no longer necessary, but not out of the question.
+So the whole process has become a lot simpler.
+Building a Cafe Racer using a modern bike is more about removing unnecessary clutter, reducing weight, improving handling, unlocking horsepower and, of course, adding plenty of classic styling.

-So where do you start?
-Well, there are 3 main factors that need to be considered, each person will have different responses and it’s these responses that should guide you on your purchase.
+There are 3 main questions you need to ask yourself.
+Each person who decides to have a go at building a cafe racer will have different responses.
+It’s these responses that should guide you on your purchase.

 1. Knowledge; How much do you know about motorcycle mechanics and fabrication?